Wear occurs at the microscopic level. Protection occurs at the molecular level.

 Performance Racing Oils was founded by racer-engineers with backgrounds in niche market motorsports component design and engine development with a major American OEM.
 We have a history of success, and believe that Millers Oils has the technology to give its customers the edge that we have sought throughout our careers.

 Millers Oils is a small British company on the cutting edge of technology for lubricants for the motorsports industry.
 Millers maintains a very high percentage of technical employees, and blends all of its products in a single plant in West Yorkshire, UK, ensuring superior and consistent products over larger manufacturers with multiple blending facilities.
-Millers has remained family owned since its inception nearly 130 years ago, enabling Millers to focus on quality above all other factors.
+Millers has remained family owned since its inception over 130 years ago, enabling Millers to focus on quality above all other factors.

 There are a fair number of racing oils on the market, and even more that are racing oils in branding only .
 While many companies will tweak their products in response to what is trendy, such as ZDDP content and viscosity index (VI), the best oils start with the best base stocks.
 More can be read about the base stocks in our FAQ.
 Millers Oils are designed to give the best results by optimizing the blend ratios such that the different base stocks work to fully complement each other.
 Additives, including nanotechnology based materials, are then added to give the oil an added level of protection, robustness against acidity.